rupeshg98/Snapster-P2/README.md

 whole world can see.
 Connect with your friends to see what they’re up to!

 Technologies used:
-* Used HTML, CSS, and TypeScript using the Angular framework to utilize a single page application
+* Used HTML, CSS, and TypeScript using the Angular framework to utilize a single page application for front end
 * Utilized the Spring Web MVC framework in Java to handle AJAX calls and populate responses
 * Used the front controller design pattern to have the DispatcherServlet call the appropriate controller methods based on the path variable being sent
 * Implemented the DAO design pattern with Hibernate to handle the backend